Scientific Program

 Session Objectives:

-• Understand how next-generation T-cell engineering is being designed to overcome current limitations in safety, persistence, and tumour targeting.
+• 1.
+From Discovery to Impact: Understand how next-generation T-cell engineering is being designed to overcome current limitations in safety, persistence, and tumour targeting.

-• Explore emerging strategies to extend immunotherapy effectiveness in solid tumours and resistant cancers.
+• 2.
+Building for Translation: Explore emerging strategies to extend immunotherapy effectiveness in solid tumours and resistant cancers.

-• Examine how transplant engineering approaches, including modified donor T-cell therapies, are improving outcomes and shaping the future integration of immunotherapy and haematopoietic cell transplantation.
+• 3.
+Lessons from the Field: Examine how transplant engineering approaches, including modified donor T-cell therapies, are improving outcomes and shaping the future integration of immunotherapy and haematopoietic cell transplantation.

 Session Speakers